Frequently Asked Questions for Medical Marijuana

 Some doctors charge an exorbitant amount of money just for an initial examination.
 We feel strongly that if you qualify for medical marijuana, you shouldn't have trouble accessing it due to cost.
-As such, we offer a variety of payment methods, including monthly payment plan options and discounts for veterans, as well as referral discounts to those who spread the word about our services.
+As such, we offer discounts for veterans and SSI/SSDI patients.
 After the first appointment, all required follow-ups are free for 12 months.

 If my registry identification card expired and I didn’t submit my renewal application before the deadline, am I still eligible to purchase medical marijuana?

 No. When your card expires, the legal protection offered by the Virginia Medical Marijuana Act is expired.
 You may still submit your renewal application.

 Once you have obtained a recommendation from a registered doctor and received your Virginia Medical Marijuana Card, you will be able to purchase medical cannabis products at any of the licensed dispensaries located throughout Virginia.